a-hurst/klibs/README.md

 ## Dependencies

 The only dependencies needed to install KLibs on macOS, Windows, and most Linux distros are Git and a supported version of Python.
-KLibs requires either Python 3.7 (or newer) or Python 2.7 to run.
+KLibs requires Python 3.7 (or newer) run.

 You will also need the pip Python package manager to install KLibs on your system.
 If running 'pip --version' on your system results in a "command not found" message, you can install it using the [official instructions](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py).